Vegan Mashed Potatoes and Gravy

 • ½ teaspoon pepper

-Vegan Dairy-Free Mashed Potatoes Directions
+Vegan Dairy-Free Smashed Potatoes Directions

 Wash 3 pounds of veggies, cutting off any bad spots.
 You can use any veggies really (well maybe not celery because of the strings).
 No matter what veggies I use, I always make sure I have potatoes as one of those.
 Potatoes are the starchiest veggie so they will help make your dairy-free mashed potatoes creamy.
 So, I would recommend at least half of the veggies be potatoes (yukon gold and russet are the best).
 Other veggies I’ve used include turnips, rutabaga, radishes, parsnips, carrots, yams, kale, spinach, chard, broccoli, and cauliflower.